Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 - If you saw Amazon as somebody to learn from?

-- If you thought of writers, rather than retailers, as your best route to readers in our newly technologised supply chain?
+- If you thought of writers, rather than retailers, as your best route to readers in a newly technologised supply chain?
 What would that do to how you do business?

 In short, how about a response to the challenges faced by our industry that incorporates the creative as much as the commercial?